apps-for-linux/apps-for-linux.github.io/src/content/blog/prismlauncher.md

 ---
 title: "Prism Launcher"
+description: |
-summary: "A custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once (Fork of MultiMC)"
+ "A custom launcher for Minecraft that allows you to easily manage multiple installations of Minecraft at once (Fork of MultiMC)"
 date: 2024-04-07T20:06:00Z
 categories: ["Games"]
 authors: